AlibabaCloudDocs/sls/intl.en-US/Index and query/Analysis grammar/Conditional expressions.md

     -   Query and analysis results

-        If the values of the client\_iphost fields are different, the value of the client\_ip field is returned.
+        If the values of the client\_ip, host fields are different, the value of the client\_ip field is returned.

         ![NULLIF syntax](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4341466161/p242741.png)